How to Finance a Home Renovation

-Renovations can mean a new kitchen, bathroom, upgrading furnace + electrical, to fully gutting the property and installing new drywall, pot lights, tiling, trim, painting, windows, doors, stairs, hardwood flooring, ceramic sinks, stainless steel appliances, roof, landscaping, finish basement, add an addition to the house, and much more.
+Renovations can mean a new kitchen, bathroom, upgrading furnace and electrical, to fully gutting the property and installing new drywall, pot lights, tiling, trim, painting, windows, doors, stairs, hardwood flooring, ceramic sinks, stainless steel appliances, roof, landscaping, finished basement, add an addition to the house, and much more.

 The finishes you choose for yourself, resale, or rental will be different.
 For a rental property, you may choose to stick to basics, such as furnace, electrical, windows, basement and finishes that are not high end.